indico/indico/doc/guides/ExportAPI/exporters/videoservices.rst

 The SERVICE_ID may be a single collaboration type or many separated by `-`.
 At present, the only TYPE compatible with the Video Services export is `ics` / iCalendar.

-As the query is signed by your secret API key, the query need not be timestamped and signed separately.
+As the query is signed with a signature generated using secret API key, the query need not be timestamped.
 Instead, each booking is given its own unique identifier and, therefore, the generated query URL may be fed as a persistent calendar for importing in your application of choice.
-The link will only expire once your account has been closed or if TTL is required by your server administrator.
-In which case, the query string should be constructed with your API key and signed in the usual manner.
+The link will only expire once your account has been closed, if TTL is required by your server administrator or your API key is deleted.

+If TTL is required by your server administrator, requests should be both timestamped and signed.

 Parameters
 ----------